-The Karl Morris Scholarship is for students enrolled in the Bachelor of Commerce or dual degree program with a major in financial planning or the Bachelor of Applied Financial Advice (1612).
+The Karl Morris Scholarship is for students enrolled in the Bachelor of Commerce or dual-degree program with a major in financial planning or the Bachelor of Applied Financial Advice (1612).
 The scholarship is aimed at helping those students who demonstrate talent, but are financially disadvantaged, to realise their full potential.
 There are two scholarships available in 2021.

 Can I apply?

 To be eligible you must:

 - be an Australian citizen, permanent resident or Permanent Humanitarian Visa holder

 - be enrolled full-time at Griffith University in the Bachelor of Commerce or Dual Degree program, with a major in Financial Planning or the Bachelor of Applied Financial Advice (degree code 1612 not OUA)